Quest Insurance Hero

 Image 1

-A significant aspect of the work involved ensuring that the user journeys were fully responsive across various devices while maintaining consistency with the new design system, which was evolving alongside our project.
-This required close collaboration with both design and development teams to align our work with evolving guidelines, components, and interaction patterns.
+A significant part of the work was making each journey responsive across devices while staying aligned with a new design system that was evolving alongside the project.
+This required close collaboration with design and development teams as guidelines, components, and interaction patterns changed.

-• We focused on creating a fluid, adaptable experience by testing layouts across different screen sizes and refining elements such as typography, spacing, and interactive components.
+• Tested layouts across screen sizes and refined typography, spacing, and interactive components.

 Image 1